fietsknecht/minipos/README.md

 <b>Webhook</b>

 If you choose <i>Paid by card</i> in the payment options, you will be asked if you want to activate e-payment.
-If you do, a webhook will be send.
+If you do, a webhook will be send over the internet.
 You can use this to trigger a script on your smartphone, tablet, etc. The webhook for your device can be configured in MINIPOS.CFG.
 I use it to trigger a MacroDroid script on my Android to punch in the payment amount on my wireless payment device.
 You will find a sample MacroDroid script in the <i>macrodroid</i> directory.

 <b>Compiling</b>